reese8272/mnist-cnn-project/README.md

 3. A convolutional neural network is defined with the following architecture:
    - Two Conv2D layers followed by MaxPooling2D layers
    - Flatten layer to convert 2D features into 1D
-   - Dense layer with 128 units and ReLU activation
+   - Dense layer with 64 units and ReLU activation
    - Output Dense layer with 10 units and softmax activation for classification
 4. Early stopping is implemented to halt training once the model achieves 99.5% accuracy.

 ## Results
-The model is designed to stop training once it hits 99.5% accuracy on the training set.
+The model is designed to stop training once it hits 99% accuracy on the training set and 98% accuracy on the validation set.
 This ensures efficient use of resources and prevents overfitting.

 ## Acknowledgments
 - Thanks to [DeepLearning.ai](https://www.coursera.org/learn/introduction-tensorflow) for their course that guided the creation of this project.